Mips2648/jeedom-tools/README.md

 ## How to use it

-The most simple is to use composer:
+The most simple and cleanest way is to use composer:
 `composer require mips/jeedom-tools`

 And then to add the autoloader in your eqLogic file, example: